Why color your own clay?

 Even though it is a messy job, it is also a very simple job to color clay.

 In order to avoid the dust problem, mix the Mason stains in a sealed plastic bag with just enough water to create a creamy solution.
 Then create a well in your clay and pour in the mixture.
 Knead the clay until you like the color result.

-I use my mixer to knead in the stain solution until the color is even throughout the clay body.
+I use a large commercial machine to mixthe stain/clay solution until the color is even throughout the clay body.
 You want the finished clay to be soft as cookie dough.
 My mixer is a Hobart A120T and is 1/2 hp.
 I bought it used.

 Usually you mix the clay until the color is even, but you can also stop mid way to get a nice speckled effect with the color.

 I always make sample discs of each color for reference.
 You cannot count on each batch turning out exactly the same.
 I also make sample discs of the colors combined with white clay and with each other.

 I hear comments about how expensive stains are but consider that colors last a long time, especially if you are mixing in plain white clay.
 I keep colors stored in plastic bags for years with no ill effects.

 Another area of concern is safety.
 You do have to be careful not to inhale the dry powder while mixing, so use a proper breathing mask.
 After that is done, the stains are safe to work with and fire.
 Some people choose to wear latex gloves.